Abdisto/hyprland-keybind-prettifier/README.md

 > Using any font like not monospace-based ones won't do,
 >
 > since every character has its own spacing
+>
+> Did not account longer key names will revise it in the future maybe.

 ## Prolog?